grifball/github_crypto_survey/README.md

 frontend.py: used to serve the data in the form of a web app

 I've currently got a demo running at [http://cara.bid:8002/](http://cara.bid:8002/).

+The proj\_sub\*.pdf files were submissions for this project for the class.